Ridderrasmus/RPVoiceChat/README.md

 ## Installation
 1. Download the latest version of the mod from the [mod page](https://mods.vintagestory.at/rpvoicechat).
 2. Place the downloaded file in the `Mods` folder of your Vintage Story installation.
-3. Start the game and enjoy!<br>
+3. Start the game and enjoy!
-(4.)
-Optional: Double check your keybinds in the settings menu.
+4. (Optional): Double check your keybinds in the settings menu.
 All keybinds start with `RPVC` and are located in the hud and interface category.

 ## Usage
 ### Talking